Vyral/base-template/_posts/2018-08-24-the-state-of-the-multiple-offer-market.md

 **As a seller, when you’re evaluating multiple offers, the highest offer isn’t always the best.** There are plenty of terms to consider as well, including earnest money, closing date, and inspection contingencies.&nbsp;

 Some buyers are removing the inspection contingency altogether, which really sweetens the pot for the seller.
-It’s really not advisable to most buyers, but it is an option that will set you apart from others in a competitive situation.
+It’s really not advisable for most buyers, but it is an option that will set you apart from others in a competitive situation.

 We’re also seeing buyers write offers on properties that they haven’t seen in person.
 This has already happened three times this summer.
 There’s a sense of urgency for buyers to get into the property.